Jirjatss/Jirjatss/README.md

  <p>
- Hello everyone, My name is M Hijir Sajad but u can call me Sajad.
-I am Junior Frontend Developer.
+ Hello everyone, My name is M Hijir Sajad, but you can call me Sajad.
+I am Frontend Developer.
 I have a solid understanding of HTML, CSS, Bootstrap,JavaScript, Reactjs, Vuejs, and Tailwind CSS.
 I am always striving to improve my skills and stay updated with the latest web technologies.
 I am a fast learner, team player, and committed to delivering high-quality work.
-I am excited about the opportunity to apply my skills and knowledge in a professional setting and grow my career as a Junior Frontend Developer
+I am excited about the opportunity to apply my skills and knowledge in a professional setting and grow my career as a Frontend Developer
  </p>
  <br />
  <br />